rossyp44Y/notesReactCourse/readme.md

   {/* note that age is passed in as an expression */}
   ReactDOM.render(<User name="rocio" age={38} />, document.getElementById('app'))
   ```

 ## Comparison between Class based and Functional components - CC vs FC
-- FC are faster tha CC.
+- FC are faster than CC.
 We should use FC anywhere we can
 - FC are a bit easier to read and write
 - FC are easier to test
+- CC have lifecycle methods that fire at various times in a given component's life.
+FC don't have this.

 # Default props
 - Allow us to define defaults for props on both Class based components as well as Functional components.
 In case a prop is no passed in to the component, React will use the default value instead
-- Default props is an object assigned to the Component's deafaultProps
+- Default props is an object assigned to the Component's defaultProps
   ```javascript
   Header.defaultProps = {
     title: 'Some Default!'